Efficient Long-Text Understanding with Short-Text Models: Related Work

 \paragraph{Fusion-in-Decoder} \citet{Izacard2021LeveragingPR} proposed to encode multiple independent passages separately, and concatenate the encodings prior to the decoding phase.
 Despite encouraging empirical evidence \citep{Amouyal2022QAMPARIA,Yavuz2022ModelingMQ}, we are the first (to our knowledge) to analyze FiD's feasibility and limitations in a controlled setting.
 Importantly, we test FiD on long-range tasks over a single long document, rather than a collection of independent passages.

 \paragraph{Pretrained models with sliding windows} Wrapping a BERT encoder within a sliding window was proposed by \citet{cui-hu-2021-sliding} in the context of a specialized architecture for summarization. \citet{wang-etal-2019-multi} showed that sliding BERT across text improves performance on several QA datasets.
 In this work, we propose a sliding window approach that can be easily plugged into any existing encoder-decoder model without additional parameters or task-specific training, and show its efficacy for long-range text understanding.
+Most similar to \sled{}, is the \textsc{SegEnc} approach proposed by \newcite{vig-etal-2022-exploring}.
+By dividing inputs from QMSum into overlapping chunks, encoding them separately, and then performing FiD (using two representations for every input token), the authors were able to achieve state-of-the-art results.
+However, \newcite{vig-etal-2022-exploring} were focused on summarization and did not perform a systematic analysis of this type of architecture.